 In addition, Baughman Hall remains open when the College closes for Thanksgiving, Winter, and Spring breaks.
 Therefore, student teachers living in Baughman Hall will not need to

 relocate should they need to remain in Gettysburg during these break periods.

-Applications for student teacher housing in Baughman Hall will be available on Monday, February 10, 2014, in the Office of Residence Life, CUB 250 and
+Applications for student teacher housing in Baughman Hall will be available on Monday, February 10, 2014, in the Office of Residential & First-Year Programs, CUB 250 and

 are due by Friday, March 7, 2014.
 Students will be notified of their approval status via email the week of March 17, 2014.

-Students must notify the Office of Residence Life of their acceptance of
+Students must notify the Office of Residential & First-Year Programs of their acceptance of

 housing at Baughman Hall by Friday, March 21, 2014.